timkurvers/wow-dbc-php/README.md

 ## Usage Notes

-* String localization will only provide accurate results when used with the US English (enUS) or British English (enGB) distributed DBCs.
+* String localization will only provide accurate results when used with US English (enUS) or British English (enGB) distributed DBCs.

 * Attempting to read DBCs with a non-standard field size, **may fail**.